 Cultural diversity in the emergency management sector encompasses gender, race, disability and cultural diversity.
 Currently, there are low rates of participation for women and participants from diverse cultural backgrounds in many areas of emergency management.
-This has ramifications for the capacity of the emergency services to modernise and build human service capability.
-The 2011 National Strategy for Disaster Resilience rightly identifies the importance of culturally and linguistically diverse variables, the need for disaster services to understand the needs of such communities, and the critical importance of community consultation and partnerships.
-The strategy also stresses the importance of "more action-based resilience planning to strengthen local capacity and capability with a greater emphasis on community engagement and better understanding of the diversity, needs, strengths and vulnerabilities within communities".
-Key components of the response are to build trust and understand how natural hazard risks function.
+This has ramifications for the capacity of the emergency services to modernise and build future service capability in the face of considerable change and the need to build resilience to this.
+The 2011 National Strategy for Disaster Resilience identifies the importance of culturally and linguistically diverse variables, the need for disaster services to understand the needs of such communities, and the critical importance of community consultation and partnerships.
+However there is currently little understanding of community based barriers to inclusion in the Emergency Management Sector or how the effectiveness of diversity and inclusion activities should be measured to support effective management and practice.

 Diversity is also an untapped area of potential that can have benefits – not only for emergency management agencies, but also for the broader community.
 It is important to understand what the value and benefits of effective diversity and inclusion activities are and where and how these can be quantified.

 This new study, which began in July 2017, will focus on understanding what effective diversity and inclusion is and how this can be measured.
 This will be achieved through identifying where effective diversity and inclusion is occurring within organisations, the characteristic of this and how it can be implemented and measured at an organisational level.
 This will be examined from community, organisational and economic perspectives.